GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Requirement:**
 The system shall allow users to create, update, delete, and assign tags to tasks through a unified task management interface.
 Each task operation (create, update, delete, assign tag) shall interact with the `Task Data` storage to read or write task details, and the system shall provide feedback to the user by returning the created, updated, or deleted task information after each operation.

+**Testing:** This will be tested during integration tests using selenium and python by creating, updating, deleting, and assigning tags and call info on the tags after each step to test whether the processes worked.

 #### Level 2.1 Data Flow Diagram (Task Management):

 ![Level 2.1 Data Flow Diagram (Task Management)](https://github.com/GustavoSantosSantana/Trireme/blob/main/Images/Level_2.1_Task_Management.png)